datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 --- type:BulletConsoleExercise key:c418145d13
 ## How can I switch from one branch to another?

+You previously used `git checkout` with a commit hash to switch the repository state to that hash.
+You can also use `git checkout` with the name of a branch to switch to that branch.

+Two notes:

-When you run `git branch`,
-it puts a `*` beside the name of the branch you are currently in.
+1. When you run `git branch`, it puts a `*` beside the name of the branch you are currently in.
-To switch to another branch,
-you use `git checkout branch-name`.

-Note: Git will only let you do this if all of your changes have been committed.
-You can get around this,
-but it is outside the scope of this course.
+2. Git will only let you do this if all of your changes have been committed.
+You can get around this, but it is outside the scope of this course.

+In this exercise, you'll also make use of `git rm`.
+This removes the file (just like the shell command `rm`) then stages the removal of that file with `git add`, all in one step.

 *** =pre_exercise_code
 ```{python}